Medical Malpractice — When A Health Care Professional Did Not Follow Standards Of Care

 Doctors and other health care providers are supposed to make us better.
-Or, if they cannot, they are expected, at least, to do no harm.
-An injury caused by such a provider can leave behind not only devastating physical and financial consequences but also a deep feeling of betrayal.
+This is what we naturally expect when we entrust our health and well-being to their care.
+Or, if they cannot make us well, they are expected, at least, to do no harm.
+An injury caused by a negligent care provider can leave behind not only devastating physical and financial consequences, but also a deep feeling of betrayal.

-If you have suffered an injury or someone you love has died due to medical malpractice, the personal injury lawyers at Patton, Hoversten & Berg, P.A. will assist you in seeking compensation.
+If you have suffered an injury or someone you love has died due to medical malpractice, the personal injury lawyers at Patton, Hoversten & Berg, P.A. are available to assist you in seeking compensation.